 Talking about Someone’s HAIR in English

 There are different features of hair that you can talk about while describing someone’s hair.
-You can talk about hair types, colors, styles, lengths, and conditions to describe someone’s hair precisely.
+To describe someone’s hair precisely, you can talk about hair types, colors, styles, lengths, and conditions.

 The table below shows different words to describe hair from different perspectives.